alexyin0978/self_practice_landing_page/README.md

-It is a self_practice_landing_page built with Boostrap.
+1.It is a self practice landing page built with Boostrap.